Corbin Bleu: 2009–present: Continued work

 In 2012, Bleu also had a role in and co-produced the indie horror anthology Scary or Die (2012), a collection of five short horror films.
-In 2012, he joined the cast of Godspell as Jesus beginning April 17 at the Circle in the Square Theatre.
+In 2012, he joined the cast of Godspell as Jesus Christ beginning April 17 at the Circle in the Square Theatre.
 He joined co-stars on the 66th Annual Tony Awards, to performing "Day by Day" and "Light of the World" at Beacon Theatre, with Neil Patrick Harris as the host.
 During this time, he recorded the duet "If I Never Knew You" (2012), with Anna Maria Perez de Tagle to promote Pocahontas.
 He guest starred in one episode of Blue Bloods as Officer Blake in 2012.
-In 2012, he performed the voice Drew in Twinkle Toes, Bleu starred in the drama film To Write Love on Her Arms (originally titled Renee) in 2012, with Kat Dennings, Chad Michael Murray and Rupert Friend.
+In 2012, he performed the voice of Drew in Twinkle Toes, Bleu starred in the drama film To Write Love on Her Arms (originally titled Renee) in 2012, with Kat Dennings, Chad Michael Murray and Rupert Friend.
 The film began production in Orlando, Florida, in February 2011.

 In March 2013, Bleu had a role in the horror film The Monkey's Paw (2013). and guest starred in one episode of Franklin & Bash as Jordan Allen French in 2013.
 In April 2013, Bleu was cast in the role of Jeffrey King on the ABC daytime soap opera One Life to Live.
-In 2013, Bleu starred in the film Sugar (2013), alongside Shenae Grimes and Marshall Allman. about a runaway girl living on the streets of Venice, Los Angeles.
+In 2013, Bleu starred in the film Sugar (2013), alongside Shenae Grimes and Marshall Allman. about a runaway girl named Sugar living on the streets of Venice, Los Angeles.
 The film began production in Venice, Los Angeles, on November 30, 2010.
 Also in 2013, Bleu appeared in the horror films Nurse 3D (2013), alongside Paz de la Huerta and Katrina Bowden.
-The film began production in Toronto, on September 6, 2011 and wrapped on October 21, 2011.
+The film began production in Toronto, on September 6, 2011, and wrapped on October 21, 2011.
 In 2014 he also appeared as a guest star in Psych, the USA Network television series in Season 8.

 In September 2013, Bleu took part in the seventeenth-season of ABC's dancing competition Dancing with the Stars.
 He finished as runner-up.